yihui/knitr/options.md

 Normally this produces 2 plots in the output (i.e. when `fig.keep=high`); for `fig.keep=none`, no plots will be saved; for `fig.keep=all`, 4 plots are saved; for `fig.keep=first`, the plot produced by `plot(1)` is saved, and for `fig.keep=last`, the last plot with 10 vertical lines is saved.

+There are two hidden options which are not designed to be set by the users: `fig.cur` (the current figure number or index when there are multiple figures) and `fig.num` (the total number of figures in a chunk).
+The purpose of these two options is to help **knitr** deal with the filenames of multiple figures as well as animations.
+In some cases, we can make use of them to write animations into the output using plot files which are saved manually (see the [graphics manual](https://github.com/downloads/yihui/knitr/knitr-graphics.pdf) for examples).

 ### Animation

 - `interval`: (`1`) number of seconds to pause between animation frames